kristianmandrup/rubyproject/README.markdown

 # Ruby application generator ##

-A Thor based generator to rapidly create a skeleton for a Ruby project as per the example 'Codebreaker' from the book 'The RSpec book'.
+A Thor based generator to rapidly create a Ruby project with all the infrastructure setup for testing, mocking etc.
-By default The project is setup with Cucumber and Rspec.

 * Jeweler to create basic gem setup
-* binaries in \bin if --binaries
+* Binaries in \bin if --binaries
-* project library files in /lib
+* Project library files in /lib
 * Cucumber features, step definitions and basic configurations
 * Rspec2 specs with configurations
 * Unit tests